KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-15-self-healing-bad-data.md

 ❓ What happens when bad data never becomes valid?

 Bad data remains in the bad data table.
-Alerts can be set for volume growth, and metadata can be used to tag common failure reasons.
+Alerts can be set to monitor volume growth, and metadata can tag common failure reasons for better visibility.

 # 2. Automating Bad Data Reprocessing
 With each pipeline run, not only should new incoming data be processed, but bad data should also be re-evaluated to check if it can now be processed.
 This ensures that records which previously failed are automatically reprocessed when their underlying issues have been resolved.
 This approach eliminates the need to create a new pipeline to handle bad data, and updates to the pipeline logic will automatically be applied to previously failed records on the next run.

-After bad data has been succesfully reprocessed it is typically removed from the bad data table, this is not included in the example code.
+After bad data has been successfully reprocessed it is typically removed from the bad data table, this is not included in the example code.

 **Example: Reading from good and bad from multiple sources**
 1. The pipeline reads both new data and previously failed records.